 7.62.16 Requests for leave under the provisions of 7.62.10-15 shall be processed through the office of the Provost, to the President.

 7.63.10 Sick Leave.
-If accident or sickness renders any faculty member temporarily incapable of performing his/her duties, sick leave shall be granted by the University according to the following plan:
+If accident or sickness renders faculty members temporarily incapable of performing their duties, sick leave shall be granted by the University according to the following plan: #21-22-6

 7.63.11 A faculty member who has served for two years or less shall be granted up to one month’s sick leave with full pay.

-7.63.12 For each subsequent year of service beyond two years, he/she shall be granted an additional half month of sick leave until the accumulated total reaches a maximum of 12 months.
+7.63.12 For each subsequent year of service beyond two years, the faculty member shall be granted an additional half month of sick leave until the accumulated total reaches a maximum of 12 months. #21-22-6

-7.63.13 If a faculty member shall transfer directly to the University from another institution in the state college system, he/she shall be credited in full for all sick leave accrued at the other institution.
+7.63.13 If a faculty member shall transfer directly to the University from another institution in the state college system, the individual shall be credited in full for all sick leave accrued at the other institution. #21-22-6

-7.63.14 A faculty member who has used his/her entire sick leave allowance and is still unable to resume his/her duties, shall either apply for a leave, with or without pay, or resign.
-Final determination of his/her status shall rest with the President.
+7.63.14 Faculty members who have used their entire sick leave allowance and are still unable to resume their duties, shall either apply for a leave, with or without pay, or resign.
+Final determination of their status shall rest with the President. #21-22-6

 7.63.15 The granting of leave for incapacity not fully covered by 7.63.10-14 or involving unusual circumstances, shall be at the discretion of the President.

 7.64.10 Return to Duty After Leave.
-Normally, a member of the faculty shall return to at least the same rank and salary, and a member of the administrative staff to the same or equivalent position at the same salary, he/she had at the University at the time his/her leave began.
-However, the President may make such adjustments of position and salary as appear desirable or appropriate.
+Normally, members of the faculty shall return to at least the same rank and salary, and members of the administrative staff to the same or equivalent position at the same salary, they had at the University at the time their leave began.
+However, the President may make such adjustments of position and salary as appear desirable or appropriate. #21-22-6